lindseysim/templatize/README.md

 ## Functions

-Functions are evaluated and uses the returned value as the data-binding to the specified key.
+Functions are evaluated and uses the returned value as the data-binding to the specified tag.
 As the behavior of the function depends on what is returned, it may be used in a variety of contexts, such as using the function output as a section or list.

 The function is called within the context of the data-binding object where it resides (accessed via `this`) and given the argument of the full/root data-binding object.